 - Copy edit: During this final stage a second editor reviews the article for grammar and punctuation, and conducts other proofreading checks.

 Then the article moves into published mode right away.

 Once your article is published, it’s “locked” and an audio version is created.
 We can’t make further edits or corrections at this point without making a special request to Medium.

 5. Avoiding Rejection

 The biggest mistake we see among prospective authors is that they submit material that doesn’t align with the Better Humans Style Guide.
 This is the number one reason why articles are rejected.

 Please read the Style Guide and be sure you understand it.
-In particular, your piece needs to resonate and sound trustworthy—usually because you’ve tried the advice in the article yourself, and because you offer the reader the additional value of the insights you gained in applying it to your own life.
-Your article should contain advice that you have personally applied, on yourself or others (usually through coaching).
-Remember, we want personal expertise, inspiration, and clear, direct instructions that anyone could follow.
+In particular, your piece needs to resonate and sound trustworthy—usually because you’ve tried the advice in the article yourself and offer the reader the additional value of the insights you gained in applying it to your own life.
+Your article should contain advice that you have personally applied to yourself or others (usually through coaching).
+Remember, we want personal expertise, inspiration, and clear, direct instructions that anyone can follow.

-What if your article isn’t a how-to based on personal experience — for example, if it’s an opinion piece, an article about current research being done by experts in the field (and not you), or a summary of tips or advice?
+What if your article isn’t a how-to piece based on personal experience — that is, it’s an opinion piece, an article about current research being done by experts in the field (and not you), or a summary of tips or advice?
 In that case, it may indeed be a fine article — but it’s not a good fit for Better Humans.

 6. Contracts and Payments

 When your first article is accepted, we’ll need you to sign a contact and complete some tax forms.
 These will differ depending on whether you are a US taxpayer or not.